Turbulent Nature of the Quasicontinuous Exhaust Regime for Fusion Plasmas

-The KBM nature of the QCM governs transport at the pedestal foot, whereas RXM has a minor influence there.
-Notably, KBM can also be unstable in the absence of a QCM during the inter-ELM phase \cite{zholobenko2024tokamak,snyder2011first,Dickinson2012}.
+{The pedestal-foot transport is primarily set by the KBM nature of the QCM, rather than by a direct collisionality effect or by the RXM.} Notably, KBM can also be unstable in the absence of a QCM during the inter-ELM phase \cite{zholobenko2024tokamak,snyder2011first,Dickinson2012}.
 To examine the difference between inter-ELM KBM and QCM, we include a third simulation C2 based on the inter-ELM phase of an ELMy H-mode equilibrium of AUG \#40411 \cite{zholobenko2024tokamak}.
 In this case, neither the QCM nor blobs are observed, yet KBM remains at the pedestal foot.
 Despite similar $k_y\rho_s\approx 0.2$ and $\alpha_{\phi,n}\approx \pi$, the QCMs differ from the inter-ELM KBM by larger radial correlation length $L_c$ \cite{wessonTokamaks2011} in Table~\ref{tab:sop}.
-The $L_c$ of QCMs can even exceed the background pressure gradient length $\lambda_p= 8 \si{mm}$ at the separatrix, enabling mesoscopic heat-transport events from the pedestal to the SOL, consistent with the reciprocation in Fig.~\ref{fig:profiles}(d) and the streamer-like structures observed experimentally \cite{kalis2023experimental,grienerContinuousObservationFilaments2020,harrerQuasicontinuousExhaustScenario2022}.
+The $L_c$ of QCMs can even exceed the background pressure gradient length $\lambda_p= 8 \si{mm}$ at the separatrix, enabling mesoscopic heat-transport events from the pedestal to the SOL, in line with the pedestal oscillations in Fig.~\ref{fig:profiles}(d) and the streamer-like structures observed experimentally \cite{kalis2023experimental,grienerContinuousObservationFilaments2020,harrerQuasicontinuousExhaustScenario2022}.
 The effective particle diffusivity $D^{\mathrm{eff}}$ and electron/ion heat conductivities $\chi_e^{\mathrm{eff}}$/$\chi_i^{\mathrm{eff}}$ are computed using a Fick-like relation \cite{callen2010analysis}.
-Though Fick coefficients may be insufficient for describing non-local QCM/KBM \cite{hahm2018mesoscopic,ashourvan2016mesoscopic}, they may serve as useful metrics radially inward where the QCE/KBM is first destabilized; these are reported in Table~\ref{tab:sop}.
-Transport in the QCM cases is substantially higher than inter-ELM KBM, consistent with the established view that sufficient transport by QCM limits pedestal widening and thereby avoids ELMs \cite{harrerParameterDependencesSmall2018,dunne2024quasi,snyder2011first}.
-A detailed comparison yields the ordering $\mathrm{C1}>\mathrm{Ref.}>\mathrm{C2}$, which correlates clearly with $L_c$.
-In our model, $L_c$ is limited by $E\times B$ shear, shifting the focus to the radial electric field $E_r$.
+While Fick coefficients may be insufficient for describing non-local KBMs \cite{hahm2018mesoscopic,ashourvan2016mesoscopic}, they may serve as useful metrics radially inward where KBMs are first destabilized; these are reported in Table~\ref{tab:sop}.
+Transport in the QCM cases is substantially higher than inter-ELM KBM, corroborating the established view that sufficient transport by QCM limits pedestal widening and thereby avoids ELMs \cite{harrerParameterDependencesSmall2018,dunne2024quasi,snyder2011first}. {A detailed comparison yields the transport-strength ordering $\mathrm{C1}>\mathrm{Ref.}>\mathrm{C2}$, which clearly tracks $L_c$ rather than the collisionalities.} In our model, $L_c$ is limited by $E\times B$ shear, shifting the focus to the radial electric field $E_r$.